robertmartin8/ReasonableDeviations/_posts/2022-04-18-molecular-notes-part-1.md

 This will be a detailed post; I spend a fair bit of time introducing the subject, as well as laying the groundwork.
 Use the table of contents to navigate!

-Thanks to Niamh Q and Shiv G for reading the drafts!
+Thanks to Niamh Q and Shiv G for reading the drafts.

 ## Contents